ZendaInnocent/mobile-payments/INSTALLATION.md

 poetry env info
 ```

-The samle result of the command
+The sample result of the command

 ```
 Virtualenv